Size matters, but not in the way you might think.

 Clusters sold with custom stands, polished bases, or museum-quality presentation add to the overall investment.
 These details enhance display and protect your surfaces.

-How to Buy Amethyst Cluster Pieces: What to Look For
+How to Buy: What to Look For

 Verify Origin